School of Biological Sciences

 - Extensive mentoring and support in large part through our “two-tier” mentoring program

 The application consists of official transcripts, a personal statement, and three letters of recommendation.
 There is no requirement for the GREs, and no minimal requirement for GPA.
 Our application review is holistic—all components of the application are considered, including the types of courses taken, the applicant’s research experience, and any challenges faced.
 Letters of recommendation are highly valued.
-There is no application fee.

 The Ph.D. program matriculates approximately nine students per entering class.
 The average time to degree is five years.

 Students at CSHL benefit from having numerous mentors during their time in the program.
 Within two weeks of their matriculation, students select a faculty member as an Academic Mentor who serves an essential role in providing student guidance before the selection of a Research Mentor, and continues as a mentor and a member of the thesis committee for the duration of the training.

 Additional mentoring is provided by the Dean, Associate Dean and Director of Academic Programs.
 These members of the School staff, whose offices are located in the same building as the personal study space provided for the first-year students, are available individually or collectively for each student on a daily basis to discuss courses, lab research, personal concerns, and professional and career development.